 Reality is suddenly dawning for many who believe that the current AI tools in the market are a silver bullet to solve everything from cancer to your toughest business problems.
+In spite of such benefits, many AI entrepreneur and business have faced significant systematic AI problems.
 A recent TechCrunch article citing a study from global investment bank Jefferies, points out that IBM Watson is not providing the promised business value to their clients.
 How could that be?

 Table of Contents